olyviero/olyviero/README.md

 - 🚀 I'm currently looking for a job or missions as a fullstack or frontend developer
 - ⚙️ I'm currently working on my portfolio
-- ⚡ I can do a handstand 3x3 rubbiks in less than a minute

 # 🌐 Socials